AdobeDocs/workfront.en/help/quicksilver/review-and-approve-work/document-reviews-and-approvals/review-and-approve-documents/add-frame-asset-to-connected-project.md

 ---

-# Add a Frame.io asset to a connected Workfornt project
+# Add a Frame.io asset to a connected Workfront project

-intro
+Creatives can add assets that need to be reviewed to Frame.io and send them to Workfront to connect the two systems.

 >[!IMPORTANT]
 >